jimmoores/quandl4j/README.md

 Quandl4J : A Quandl library for Java
 ====================================
+**NEWS: 2.0.0 documentation change**

-Ive updated the documentation to reflect that you now need to add `quandl-core`, and optionally `quandl-tablesaw` rather than `quandl` as your artifact id in your maven pom or gradle script.
+I've updated the documentation to reflect that you now need to add `quandl-core`, and optionally `quandl-tablesaw` rather than `quandl` as your artifact id in your maven pom or gradle script.

 **NEWS: 2.0.0 released**